xiongm/xiongm.github.io/_posts/2016-09-11-item-18-use-stdunique_ptr-for-exclusive-ownership-resource-management.md

 Notes:
 Q: Why auto_ptr can't be used with STL but unique_ptr can?
 A: elements in STL container need to be copy constructible and copy assignable, but copying auto_ptr from a STL container will set it to null, thus invalidating this guarantee. unique_ptr implements move semantics, it will use move instead of copy.
+In short, the assignment semantics for auto_ptr is undefined, but for unique_ptr, you can use move
 &nbsp;